bgailleton/CHONK/README.md

-# CHONK prototype
+# CHONK

-Repository accompanying the publication in GMD (ADD LINK and title).
+Repository accompanying the publication in GMD [see paper](https://gmd.copernicus.org/articles/17/71/2024/).
 It contains the code used to run the simulations and generate the data behind the figures.

 #### What IS this code?